-Because of their size and weight, trucks pose major risks to other motorists when an accident occurs.
+Because of their size and weight, semi-trucks pose major risks to other motorists when trucking accidents occur.
 These accidents may lead to property damage, extensive injuries, and even death.
 Those affected by truck accidents have the right to be compensated for their losses.
-Your Lexington truck accident lawyer will help you gather the needed information for your case, answer your questions, and do all the required paperwork throughout the process.
+Your Lexington truck accident attorney will help you gather the needed information for your case, answer your questions, and do all the required paperwork throughout the process.

 Most truck companies and drivers understand their obligation to other drivers on the roadway.
 However, some companies or drivers take shortcuts when it comes to safety.
 This leads to drivers violating traffic laws, which may cause risky conditions such as: